Abu Dhabi's Etihad secures U.S. route-sharing deal with JetBlue

 Once Etihad starts daily flights to Los Angeles in June further services are planned.
 Etihad also plans to code-share on JetBlue flights between New York and select destinations in the Dominican Republic, Jamaica and Colombia.

-This is Etihad’s second codeshare in the United States, the first being with American Airlines (AAL.O).
+This is Etihad’s second codeshare in the United States, the first being with American Airlines.

 “The U.S. is a major and growing market for Etihad Airways and this partnership with JetBlue will enable us to offer our guests more options for travel within and beyond the U.S.,” James Hogan, CEO of Etihad said in the statement.